Criminal & Other Case Files M-QHelen | Updated on Monday, February 1st, 2016

 MARCOPOLO, John.
 Large file re his bigamy; married Lily NORTH at Shepparton in 1894 as MARKA, a widower, had earlier married Margaret WHITE.
 1881.
-CONNECTION FOUND.
+List 1.

 MARCOPOLO, John, committed bigamy in 1894 when he married Lily NORTH at Shepparton, first wife still alive.
 Also known as MARKA.
 Photo on file.
 Law department advise against prosecution.
 25 pages, List 30.
 (This is a different file from the one above.)